The Easiest and Hardest Programming Languages to Learn

 Python

-Python is considered one of the popular object-oriented programming languages and has a clear, easy-to-read syntax based on English words, which promotes code readability.
+Python is considered one of the popular object-oriented programming languages for software development and has a clear, easy-to-read syntax based on English words, which promotes code readability.
 This readability is achieved through the use of indentation (whitespace) to define code blocks and a limited number of keywords.

 Python also supports more than one programming paradigm, including Object Oriented Programming (OOP), which focuses on objects/datasets and Functional Programming, which focuses on using functions.